Preparation for Project FlyTrap 5.0 SM REEL

-Soldiers assigned to the 2nd Squadron, 2nd Cavalry Regiment prepare for the force-on-force training iteration of Project FlyTrap 5.0 at Pabradė Training Area, Lithuania, May 1, 2026.
-The exercise is part of V Corps' broader effort to bridge the gap between laboratory innovation and field-ready solutions for Soldiers on the front line.
+Soldiers prepare for Project FlyTrap 5.0 at Pabradė Training Area, Lithuania, May 2, 2026.
+By converging industry and military personnel in a field environment, Project FlyTrap 5.0 allows Soldiers to provide immediate feedback on emerging technologies and drive rapid improvements to counter-drone systems.
 (U.S. Army video by Sgt.
 Max Elliott)

 |Date Taken: